dendronhq/dendron-site/vault/dendron.rfc.14-seed-bank.md

 - [[Next Phase ⏩|dendron.ref.status#next-phase-]]

 By default, publishing is disabled for seeds.
 If you want to publish a seed, you can set its [[visibility|dendron.rfc.14-seed-bank.configuration#visibility]] to `public`.
-At this point, the standard publishing [[configuration|dendron.topic.publishing-legacy.configuration]] rules appyl.
+At this point, the standard publishing [[configuration|dendron.topic.publish-legacy.configuration]] rules appyl.

 When you publish a seed, we will automatically add a banner at the top of any page that comes from a seed.